NeoForNew/ID2223_scalable_machine_learning_and_deep_learning/README.md

  or clone repo to a new folder and move your existing files there afterwards.
 ```
 clone the repo on Huggingface and try again.
+If it still doesn't work, mannually upload the model on Huggingface